"I feel that I have accomplished one of the big milestones of my life."

 Eventually, Adele landed her current position as technical writer/publications coordinator, but was unable to go further without a Bachelor’s degree.
 “Managers want to see degrees.
 They can also hire someone with a degree, though with less experience, for less money.”
 Adele knew it was time to return to school.

 She chose Ashford University mainly because she was able to transfer so many previously earned credits.
-“Transferring credits from my Associate’s degree and my Paralegal studies cut a lot of time off my Bachelor’s.
-The tuition was also a decent price.”
+“Transferring credits from my Associate’s degree and my paralegal studies cut a lot of time off my Bachelor’s.”

 Adele was also impressed with the flexibility of online courses, something she desperately needed in order to pursue her education and maintain her lifestyle.
 In addition to her full-time job, she works as a hair stylist, directs two choirs at her church, and serves on two committees in her community.
 “With all of this activity, people are surprised that I had time to complete my degree.
 But with Ashford’s online courses, you have until midnight to submit assignments.
 If that meant I had to stay up late to get it turned in, that’s what I did.
 You can also take a break between classes - I didn’t do it, but the option was there if I needed it.